dishsrivastava/hackhertechteamchallenge/README.md

 # Next Steps

 Thank you for submitting your project!
-We will be in touch with you soon.
-Please keep 7:00 pm to 9:00 pm on April 15th available for a group interview at CS303 (Computer Science Building, UMass Amherst).
+Please meet us on Monday, APril 15th from 7:00 pm to 9:00 pm for a group interview at CS303 (Computer Science Building, UMass Amherst).